zenstruck/foundry/docs/index.rst

     .. code-block:: yaml

+        # config/packages/zenstruck_foundry.yaml
-        # config/packages/dev/zenstruck_foundry.yaml (see Bundle Configuration section about sharing this in the test environment)
+        when@dev: # see Bundle Configuration section about sharing this in the test environment
             zenstruck_foundry:
                 faker:
                     service: my_faker # service id for your own instance of Faker\Generator

 Events / Hooks
 ~~~~~~~~~~~~~~